netobserv/network-observability-operator/docs/Metrics.md

 ## Custom metrics using the FlowMetrics API

 The FlowMetrics API ([spec reference](./FlowMetric.md)) has been designed to give you full control on the metrics generation out of the NetObserv' enriched NetFlow data.
 It allows to create counters or histograms with any set of fields as Prometheus labels, and using any filters from the fields.
 Just a recommendation: be careful about the [metrics cardinality](https://www.robustperception.io/cardinality-is-key/) when creating new metrics.
 High cardinality metrics can stress the Prometheus instance.
-Don't hesitate to [reach out](https://github.com/netobserv/network-observability-operator/discussions/new/choose) if you need some guidance.

 The full list of fields is [available there](./flows-format.adoc).
+The "Cardinality" column gives information about the implied metrics cardinality.
+Fields flagged as `fine` are safe to use as labels.
+Fields flagged as `careful` need some extra attention: if you want to use them as labels, it is recommended to narrow down the cardinality with filters.
+For example, you may safely use `DstPort` as a label if you also restrict which `DstPort` are allowed with a `MatchRegex` filter.

+Be also aware that for each field used as a label, the fields cardinality is potentially multiplied - and this is especially true when mixing Source and Destination fields.
+For instance, using `SrcK8S_Name` or `DstK8S_Name` (ie. Pod/Node/Service names) alone as a label might be reasonable, but using both `SrcK8S_Name` and `DstK8S_Name` in the same metric potentially generates the square of the cardinality of Pods/Nodes/Services.

+Don't hesitate to [reach out](https://github.com/netobserv/network-observability-operator/discussions/new/choose) if you need more guidance.

 Some of those fields require special features to be enabled in `FlowCollector`, such as `TimeFlowRttNs` via `spec.agent.ebpf.features` or `Src/DstK8S_Zone` via `spec.processor.addZone`.

 Currently, `FlowMetric` resources need to be created in the namespace defined in `FlowCollector` `spec.namespace`, which is `netobserv` by default.
 This may change in the future.